 Social media marketing helps show potential accounting clients you exist, know how to use technology, and builds reliability.
 You might even receive extra attention if you’re very good at creating posts that receive more attention than just a few likes from your friends and clients.

 There are two ways for an accountant to handle social media marketing.
-You can post a few times a week or even monthly to remind yourself that you exist.
+You can post a few times a week or monthly to remind yourself that you exist.
 The second option is to start creating content regularly that will gain attention.
 Videos are one of the best ways to do this.

 TIP: Educational, interesting or funny posts gain the most attention.